 I’ve been taking a lithium supplement every day for several years.
 When I tell people about it, they sometimes get funny looks on their faces and start eyeing the corners of the room for straight jackets.
 These reactions don’t surprise me, since, as I said, lithium is usually associated with mental illness.
 But I’ve never suffered from a mental disorder (although certain mainstream medical doctors and possibly a federal agency or two might disagree).
 Treating manic-depressive (bi-polar) illness is lithium’s most widely known use–but it isn’t an anti-psychotic drug, as many people believe.
 In fact, lithium isn’t a drug at all.
 It’s actually a mineral-part of the same family of minerals that includes sodium and potassium.

-You might remember reading several editions of Health e-Tips a few months ago that discussed various benefits of lithium.
 In addition to the benefits mentioned in the e-Tips, like controlling gout and relieving rashes caused by sebhorric dermatitis, lithium also has some great brain-boosting effects.
 In fact, I’ve reviewed both recent lithium research and the research spanning the past few decades, and I’m convinced that lithium is an anti-aging nutrient for human brains.
 And there are also some very strong reasons to believe that lithium therapy will slow the progression of serious degenerative mental problems, including Alzheimer’s disease, senile dementia, and Parkinson’s disease.

 So there are obviously quite a few “pros” to using lithium, but you’re probably wondering about the “cons.”
 In the 1930s and ’40s, lithium chloride was sold in stores as a salt substitute.